cotes2020/jekyll-theme-chirpy/_posts/2023-07-04-reconstructing-relativistic-kinetic-energy.md

 \end{align}
 $$

-Thus, even a completely lozalized particle has 4-momentum, simply equal to its current vector for mass.
+Thus, even a completely localized particle has 4-momentum, simply equal to its current vector for mass.

 ## Relativistic kinetic energy